Martha's Vineyard (band): Post Martha's Vineyard

 In 1989 Kakulas had formed a side project, The Blackeyed Susans, with David McComb, Alsy MacDonald (members of The Triffids), Rob Snarski (Chad's Tree) and Ross Bolleter.
 Following the break-up of Martha's Vineyard, Kakulas worked with Grant McLennan (ex-The Go-Betweens) on the latter's solo project before Kakulas rejoined The Blackeyed Susans as that band's bass guitarist.
 The Blackeyed Susans' have released seven studio albums and a live album, a number of which were produced by Kakulas.

-By March 1991 Jooste, on guitar, violin, keyboards and backing vocals, had joined The Deadly Nightshades with Ross Buncle (ex-The Victims) and Ian Young (Scant Regarde).
+By March 1991 Jooste, on guitar, violin, keyboards and backing vocals, had joined The Deadly Nightshades with Ross Buncle (from punk rock band The Victims) and Ian Young (Scant Regarde).

 Van Zalm launched her solo career, at the end of 1994, with the release of the album, Shine.
 In June 1999, she issued her second album, Revival, on her own Red Dirt Records label, it was produced by Graham 'Buzz' Bidstrup (ex-Angels, GANGgajang), and featured Van Zalm's trademark folksy, jazzy pop vocals.
 She then released two albums with co-producer Geoff Nant, Different World in 2001 and Light Diamond in 2006.